0xPolygon/cosmos-sdk/x/gov/README.md

 #### Deposit refund and burn

-When a proposal is finalized, the coins from the deposit are either refunded or burned according to the final tally of the proposal:
+When a proposal is finalized, the coins from the deposit are either refunded or burned according to the final tally of the proposal.
+In Heimdall, burn is not enabled, hence all the deposits will be refunded.

 * If the proposal is approved or rejected but *not* vetoed, each deposit will be automatically refunded to its respective depositor (transferred from the governance `ModuleAccount`).
-* When the proposal is vetoed with greater than 1/3, deposits will be burned from the governance `ModuleAccount` and the proposal information along with its deposit information will be removed from state.
+* When the proposal is vetoed with greater than 1/3, deposits will be refunded from the governance `ModuleAccount` and the proposal information along with its deposit information will be removed from state.
-* All refunded or burned deposits are removed from the state.
-Events are issued when burning or refunding a deposit.
+* All refunded deposits are removed from the state.
+Events are issued when refunding a deposit.

 ### Vote

 #### Participants

 *Participants* are users that have the right to vote on proposals.
-On the Cosmos Hub, participants are bonded Atom holders.
-Unbonded Atom holders and other users do not get the right to participate in governance.
+On the Polygon PoS network, participants are validators.
+Other holders and users do not get the right to participate in governance.
 However, they can submit and deposit on proposals.

-Note that when *participants* have bonded and unbonded Atoms, their voting power is calculated from their bonded Atom holdings only.
+Note that for *participants*, their voting power is calculated from their L1 MATIC stakes only.

 #### Voting period